plainC/wondermacros/docs/objects.md

 * `from_json`
 * all reserved words in the C language

-### Writing other declarations directly to the class file
+### Writting other declarations directly to the class file

 To specify simple types and other declarations directly in the class file, it is possible to use `TO_HEADER` macro.
 Just define that macro in the class